-Our English and Writing Program fuses traditional and innovative approaches to learning.
+Our English Program fuses traditional and innovative approaches to learning.
 Set in the active and artistic community of Ashland, we offer a broad range of creative classroom experiences that emphasize a foundation of critical thinking, literary analysis, and writing skills of all types.

 William Decker Writing Studio, Central Hall 240

 Named in honor of former editor and teacher William Decker, the studio provides a place where students and faculty can work on individual projects, utilize an extensive writing resource library, and sponsor a number of readings, presentations, and workshops designed to enhance writing.
 During his Winter 2005 visit, Kim Stafford dubbed the Decker "a making place."
 Comfortable furniture and soft lighting elicits creative discourse between all persons of the learning community.